Itshayat/itshayat/README.md

 <h1 align="center">Hi There👋, I'm Faisal Saleh Hayat</h1>
-<h3 align="center">I'm a DevOps Engineer, AWS, and Microsoft AD, Web Developer!.</h3>
+<h3 align="center">I'm a Cloud and DevOps Architect |Blogger |Student!.</h3>

 #### 🤔 Who Am I!?
-Experienced Wordpress Developer with a demonstrated history of working in the internet industry.
-Skilled in DevOps, WordPress, Windows Server, WordPress Design, Amazon Web Services (AWS), Microsoft AD, and Cloud Computing.
+Experienced Cloud and DevOps with a demonstrated history of working in the internet industry.
+Skilled in DevOps, WordPress, Windows Server, , Amazon Web Services (AWS), Microsoft AD,Googel Cloud and Cloud Computing.
 Strong engineering professional with a Bachelor of Technology - Bechlor in Computer Science from University of Agriculture, Peshawar.

-- 🔭 I’m currently working as a DevOps Engineer!
+- 🔭 I’m currently working as a Cloud and DevOps Architect |Blogger |Student!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects